 A Chess “PGN” stands for Portable Game Notation, people use this format on the computer to save (as its name implies) chess games.
 This small format helps chess players to record their games online, against computers or other players to use as a basis for their analysis and personal progress.
 Excellent, isn’t it?

 Imagine, you stand in front of your PC and start playing a game online against a certain person, it turns out that your mind is active and ready for the game.
 So you start using a tactic you read recently or the strategy you thought the day before, you realize it but your opponent is also playing like a master and turns out to be the game of your life.
-The PGN format will help you record the whole game, so you can review it as many times as you want in a fast way from your PC.
+The chess PGN format will help you record the whole game, so you can review it as many times as you want in a fast way from your PC.

 These files will facilitate your advancement in chess.